-- 6.6 There are additional expectations the PRA has for co-operation concerning branches: - The PRA will seek to establish a clear acceptance from the home state supervisor of its prudential responsibility for branches in the UK.
-This will include confirmation from the home state supervisor that the whole firm meets the PRA's threshold conditions, and requires the
+6.6 There are additional expectations the PRA has for co-operation concerning branches:

+The PRA will seek to establish a clear acceptance from the home state supervisor of its prudential responsibility for branches in the UK.
+This will include confirmation from the home state supervisor that the whole firm meets the PRA's threshold conditions, and requires the existence of a specific agreement with the home state supervisor on the split of responsibilities for prudential supervision of branches from that jurisdiction.
+The latter typically covers the performance of respective supervisory tasks and responsibilities, the reliance each supervisor may place on the other, co-operation and information sharing, meetings with and information requests to the firm, and how each risk element will be assessed.

-The PRA will expect there to be agreement concerning the information required from the home state supervisor in relation to the firm, which may include information on liquidity; this supplements the whole-firm liquidity information that the PRA expects the firm to provide.44
+The PRA will expect there to be agreement concerning the information required from the home state supervisor in relation to the firm, which may include information on liquidity; this supplements the whole-firm liquidity information that the PRA expects the firm to provide.50

-6.7 Both would be subject to periodic review to ensure each authority is meeting each other's expectations.
+6.7 Both would be subject to periodic review to ensure each authority is meeting the other's expectations.